https://cdn.gabb.com/wp-content/uploads/2024/04/Regret-kids-social-media-4-ps.png

 You Gave Your Kid Social Media and Regret It.
 Now What?

-Looking at the effect social media has had on your child, you may be dealing with myriad emotions and questions.
-Is it too late to undo the damage it has caused?
+Looking at the effect social media has had on your child, you may be asking the questions, “is it too late to undo the damage it has caused?
 Should you take your kid’s smartphone away, or delete social media now that they already have it?
-How will you deal with the intense pushback from your kid?
+How will you deal with the intense pushback from your kid?”

 The answers will depend on your specific situation but we can tell you that it’s never too late to help your child.
 Let’s talk about some approaches you might consider.